tsugiproject/tsugi-build/cloudflare/README.md

-Making a CloudFlare Security Group in Amazon
+Making a Cloudflare Security Group in Amazon
 --------------------------------------------

 If you want to have solid DDOS protection, it is nice to block all direct traffic except SSH to the public IP addresses of youer EC2 instances.
-CloudFlare gives you a list of the IP ranges at these URLs:
+Cloudflare gives you a list of the IP ranges at these URLs:

   https://www.cloudflare.com/ips-v4